php/web-doc/tutorial/translating.md

 ```

 `$Revision` is a kind of macro which will be replaced with number of current revision when you commit your changes.
-Revision number you have copied from english file was created this way.
+Revision number you have copied from English file was created this way.

-The rule is simple: if your revision number is equal to revision number of english file you've translated, it means
+The rule is simple: if your revision number is equal to revision number of English file you've translated, it means
 that your translation is up-to-date.
 Otherwise, it needs to be synced.

 ## Updating translation of existing file